Objective Of The Disbursement Unit

 If you need to make a child support payment, chances are your employer will receive an Income Deduction Order directing them to deduct payments from your pay and remit the money directly to the Florida State Disbursement Unit.

 If you are ordered to make payments directly to the Florida State Disbursement Unit, you can do so by mail, electronic withdrawal from a bank account, credit card payment or a cash payment through a vendor such as Western Union or Amscot.
 Please see the Florida Department of Revenue’s website section about paying child support to the Florida State Disbursement Unit.

 Making A Payment to The Clerk Of The Court

-Payments can also be made in person to the Clerk Of The Court in the County that the support was ordered.
-However, be aware that there can be a short-term discrepancy in the balance of child support between the FLSDU and the Clerk Of The Court because they use different computer systems.
-If the discrepancy does not get corrected, please contact our office about helping to get your balance adjusted.
-Make sure you save proof of all payments!
+Payments can SOMETIMES be made in person to the Clerk Of The Court in the County that the support was ordered.
+Please call the Clerk Of Court office if this is something you are considering to see if they will accept your payment.
+Be aware that there can be a short-term discrepancy in the balance of child support between the FLSDU and the Clerk Of The Court because they use different computer systems.
+Make sure you save proof of all payments to anyone!

 If you are to receive payments through the FLSDU, the first thing you should do is setup an account as quickly as possible with them to avoid delays in receiving your payments.

 It is important to understand that the Florida State Disbursement Unit does NOT send checks to you.
 You have the choice of having funds directly deposited into a checking or savings account or you may choose to have the money put on a re-loadable debit card.
 The debit card can then be used to make purchases or to withdraw money at an ATM.
 At the time of this writing, if you do not make an active election, the FLSDU will send you a debit card.